djplaner/blog/docs/2012/02/17/the-process-of-designing-a-web-2-0-introduction/index.md

 ---
-title: The process of designing a \"Web 2.0\" introduction
+categories:
+- edc3100
+- teaching
 date: 2012-02-17 16:26:18+10:00
-categories: ['edc3100', 'teaching']
+next:
+  text: Please help, are there "dating services" for online courses?
+  url: /blog2/2012/02/19/please-help-are-there-dating-services-for-online-courses/
+previous:
+  text: But does it have to be a lecture?
+  url: /blog2/2012/02/17/but-does-it-have-to-be-a-lecture/
+title: The process of designing a "Web 2.0" introduction
 type: post
 template: blog-post.html
 ---